Biological Clockwork Makes the Universe Act Like a Brain

 The struggles of life, that make it feel so fragile and tragic, can make us overlook life's fortitude that seems so miraculous.

 Gene expression, metabolism, and cell growth cannot continue without the autonomous pathways that transmit signals from the cell’s exterior to its interior.
-The intensity and timespan of the signals has an analog nature (continuous and graded) that is fine-tuning the signaling, with a sophistication different from the binary on-off discrete steps of digital signaling.
+The intensity and timespan of the signals has an analog nature (continuous and graded) which is fine-tuning the signaling, with a sophistication different from the binary on-off discrete steps of digital signaling.
 Many different signaling pathways can have a cross-talk and parallel processing that allow the integration of information from various sources, all of which contribute to the complexity of cellular behavior.
 That holistic perspective shines a light on the interdependence of the parts within the larger system, which allows us to see God’s handiwork, as opposed to the naturalistic reductionism that wants to define the parts only in the context of isolation.

 When I was an atheist committed to naturalistic reductionism, I probably would have argued against God or a Designer by mentioning the stochastic (random) fluctuations happening within a finite number of molecules that have chance collisions and outcomes that are devoid of certainty, further introducing noise in the cellular processes.
 The limited number of molecules can lead to significant variations and sensitivity to fluctuations.